Observation of a supersolid phase in a spin-orbit coupled exciton-polariton Bose-Einstein condensate at room temperature

-When strongly mixed with excitonic resonances, photonic modes (polaritons) acquire new properties.
-One is the time-reversal symmetry breaking by the exciton Zeeman splitting which, combined with SOC, is the ground for realizing photonic Chern insulators at optical frequencies~\cite{nalitov2015polariton,klembt2018exciton}.
-Another crucial new property is the polariton-polariton interaction which was initially demonstrated through its role in non-linear optics~\cite{Baumberg2000} and then brought up the concept of quantum fluids of light \cite{carusotto2013quantum}.
-A polariton quantum fluid can be generated by a spontaneous BEC process ~\cite{kasprzak2006bose}, which can occur close to thermal equilibrium \cite{kasprzak2008formation}.
-It can also be created by resonant excitation allowing to generate metastable superfluid flows ~\cite{amo2009superfluidity} up to room temperature in organic-based cavities~\cite{lerario2017room}.
-The cavity exciton-polariton platform is therefore ideal for the study of quantum fluids behaviour in presence of SOC and in topologically non-trivial bands.

-The combination of strong exciton-photon coupling with mode tunability including the RDSOC regime has so far been achieved using lead halide perovskite as an active material~\cite{lempicka2022electrically,LempickaMirekNanophotonics,li2022manipulating,liang2024polariton}.
-These materials suffer from limited stability against photo-excitation and also naturally degrade with time due to moisture effect~\cite{chen2022critical}.
-As an alternative, organic polymer MeLPPP~\cite{scherf1992melppp} appears quite suitable.
-It has demonstrated exciton-polariton condensation at room temperature~\cite{plumhof2014room,zasedatelev2019room,zasedatelev2021single} with good photostability when encapsulated with thin oxide layers~\cite{scafirimuto2018melppptunable}.
+The combination of strong exciton-photon coupling with mode tunability including the RDSOC regime has so far been achieved using lead halide perovskites as an active material~\cite{lempicka2022electrically,LempickaMirekNanophotonics,li2022manipulating,liang2024polariton}.
+These materials suffer from limited stability against photo-excitation.
+As an alternative, organic polymer MeLPPP~\cite{scherf1992melppp} appears quite suitable, as it has demonstrated exciton-polariton condensation at room temperature~\cite{plumhof2014room,zasedatelev2021single}.
+Its high saturation density, quantum efficiency and photostability allow single shot measurements, which can be repeated a large number of times at a given sample location.